beatachm/frontend-nanodegree-feedreader/README.md

 # How to run this project?

-To lunch this project open file *index.html* in a web browser.
+To launch this project open file *index.html* in a web browser.